 - The city of Sulaco is based on Buneos Aires, Argentina on account of the heavy presence and involvement of Italian immigrants and the broadly multicultural composition of the ruling bourgeosie.
 The silver traced to the mountains is based on the famous Sierra de la Plata legend, from which Argentina derives its name (Argentum, Latin for Silver).

-- On the other hand the geography described of Sulaco is closer to the Northern part of the Continent, and the heavy fights between the ruling nations, black slaves and Indian tribes based in the rural parts of Costaguana is more suggestive of Brazil and Cuba.
+- On the other hand Costaguana's overall geography resembles Colombia, and the heavy fights between the ruling nations, black slaves and Indian tribes based in the rural parts of Costaguana is more suggestive of Brazil and Cuba.

 - Go Mad from the Revelation: Martin Decoud goes nuts when he confronts his illusions and failed hopes.

 - Honor Before Reason: Martin Decoud and the Capataz de Cargadores losing their minds over the failure of the mission to export the silver in the Cargo Lighter.
 Decoud commits suicide, and Nostromo out of guilt, spite and recklessness, starts hoarding a missing silver crate in a lighthouse, losing his mind over taking it and starting a life for himself or not.
 In the end he dies in an absurd fashion just when he's finally making his last move.

 - Land of One City: Costaguana is stated to be a large South American state, but most of the action takes place in Sulaco which considers itself separate from the conflict across the country.
 After suppressing the Montrero uprising, Sulaco becomes a full city state, with the wealthy silver mines kept away from the hands of the other Costaguanans.

 - Loads and Loads of Characters: While Nostromo ultimately is The Hero of the story, he is fairly peripheral for most of the book.
 The first section often consists of brief vignettes portraying Costaguana's society through various characters in different social strata.